 Every Hanstrom product is WRAS approved – which just means that our products all comply with UK water regulations and by-laws.
-When shopping for a boiling water tap, please ensure that you only buy from a WRAS approved manufacturer for your peace of mind and security.
+When shopping for an instant hot water tap, please ensure that you only buy from a WRAS-approved manufacturer for your peace of mind and security.

 At Hanstrom we have a range of taps in all styles to suit most budgets.
 Whether you are looking for something traditional, contemporary or bold – please shop our entire range of boiling water taps.